kyooreas/thewail-org/README.md

 </h1>

 > thewail.org is a website/library of static pages with helpful information related to web accessibility.
-> The goal is to help spread awareness to everyone who will publish online contents, assist persons with
+> The goal is to help spread awareness for everyone to start publishing accessible online contents,
-> disability in terms of navigation and encourage developers to prioritize web accessibility with any online platforms.
+> assist persons with disability in terms ofnavigation and encourage developers to prioritize web accessibility in developing online platforms.

 <p align="center">
   <a href="https://github.com/kyooreas/accessible-online-cv/blob/master/LICENSE">